Crianlarich: Transport connections

 Crianlarich has been a major crossroads for north- and westbound journeys in Scotland since medieval times.

 In the 1750s, two military roads met in the village; in the 19th century, it became a railway junction on what is now the West Highland Line; in the 20th century it became the meeting point of the major A82 and A85 roads.
 As such, it is designated a primary destination in Scotland, signposted from as far as Glasgow in the south, Perth in the east, Oban in the west and Fort William in the north.
-In the 1960s there was even a direction sign for Crianlarich at Swiss Cottage at Camden in London.
 Since 2016 the A82 by-passes the centre of the village to avoid the low railway bridge.

 The village is served by Crianlarich railway station located on the West Highland Line.
 The routes to Fort William/Mallaig and Oban diverge after this station.
 Access to the platform is via a flight of stairs from a subway that runs underneath the tracks, from the car park which is slightly lower than the station itself.

 It is also served by a Scottish Citylink coach service up to hourly from Glasgow going on about every two hours to either Oban or Fort William.

 In 2001, the village had a population of 185.